-Applicants must achieve a score on the College entrance placement exam acceptable for admission into the College at a level that does not require remedial coursework.
+- 1. Applicants must achieve a score on the College entrance placement exam acceptable for admission into the College at a level that does not require remedial coursework.
 Alternatively the applicant must provide a college transcript indicating a grade of C or higher in college-level English and/or Mathematics.
 Former or current students who have either achieved Entrance Placement score above that requiring a Foundation course or have provided a college transcript indicating a grade of C or higher in college-level English and Mathematics are not required to repeat the Entrance Placement test.

-Once applicants have met the Entrance

-Placement requirements above, they will be

-scheduled for the Evolve A2 entrance exam.
+Once applicants have met the Entrance Placement requirements above, the School of Health Science Entrance Exam may be scheduled. - Applicants must achieve a score on the School of Health Sciences Entrance Exam which is acceptable for admission per the School of Nursing and School of Health Sciences Entrance Exam policy. - Applicants successful in completing the College entrance placement exam requirements and the School of Health Sciences Entrance Exam must complete the following prior to being deemed eligible for consideration for admission: - Application - · Background screening - Any additional program-specific requirements as specified at the time of enrollment.
+A Health Physical may be required and completed within the six months prior to Internship/Practicum as specified by the clinical facility.